dannytsang/energyathome/INSTALL.md

 database name should these be different from the default but generally it should work without any changes.

+# Home Assistant
+Energy@Home can work with [Home Assistant's](https://www.home-assistant.io/) [SQL integration](https://www.home-assistant.io/integrations/sql/).

+It is recommended a new user is setup with readonly (SELECT) privileges only.
+Once that is done here's an example configuration to get the latest usage:
+`sensor:
+  - platform: sql
+  db_url: !secret eah_connection
+  queries:
+    - name: Electricity usage
+      query: "SELECT id,date_time,channel_id,data,unit as unit_of_measurement FROM energyathome.compiled_historical_data WHERE device_id = 1 AND unit = 'W' AND date_time >= NOW() - INTERVAL 30 MINUTE ORDER BY date_time DESC LIMIT 1;"
+      column: "data"
+      unit_of_measurement: Wh`

+Breaking down the above where relevant:
+**db_url: !secret eah_connection** - refers to the connection string containing details like username,password, server address, port, etc in URI format *eah_connection: mysql://[username:[password@[host]/[database]*.
+For example:
+`eah_connection: mysql://haeah:password123@mydatabaseserver/energyathome`

+**WHERE device_id = 1 AND unit = 'W'** - device ID has to be changed to either the CT clamp ID or individual devices.
+This will be different for each person and in this case an extra check to make sure the reading from the device are watts (instead of temperature).

+**date_time >= NOW() - INTERVAL 30 MINUTE** - only get the value if it was recorded in the last 30 minutes.
+If the data logger stops recording, it will always return the last read value giving a missing leading reading.
+Instead the query will not return any value if it does not meet this criteria.
+Depending on how frequently home assistant is setup to query Energy@Home it may need to be adjusted.

+**ORDER BY date_time DESC LIMIT 1** - get a single reading ordered by the newest date.

 # Upgrade
 ## 0.7.3
 A new numeric primary key has been introduced which requires modifying any existing installation.
 When applying this, there maybe data problems around dates in historical_data.date_time field.
 Take a backup before doing any of the below.